emacsmirror/bray/readme.rst

    emacs --init-dir ./examples/simple

-This provides a *very* basic VIM like model editing configuraiton, with ``HJKL`` motion, ``V`` for selection, ``I`` for insert, ``/`` for search... etc.
+This provides a *very* basic VIM like modal editing configuraiton, with ``HJKL`` motion, ``V`` for selection, ``I`` for insert, ``/`` for search... etc.